 U.S.A.T General Frank M. Coxe, to Ft.
 McDowell on Angel Island, where the soldiers received inoculations and

-treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later
+medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
+Some men

 The 192nd was boarded onto the

 During this part of the trip, many tankers had seasickness, but once they recovered